pupil-labs/pupil-docs/src/neon/reference/export-formats.md

 #### scene_camera.json
 This file contains the camera intrinsics of the used scene camera.
 The values are determined via calibration of every camera during manufacturing.

-[TODO: Confirm that the serial will be included in both scene_camera.json and info.json]

 | Field | Description |
 | -------- | -------- |